Buyer persona. Marketing persona. Customer avatar. Target market.

 So, having a clearly defined avatar is important; the question is, "How do I create one?"
 Good news: it's not difficult if you ask the right questions.

 "What are the right questions?" you ask.
-You're in luck, because I've created a complete customer avatar template to help out.
+You're in luck, because I've created a complete client avatar template to help out.
 This template makes it easy to compile all of your information, knowledge, experience, and research into one beautiful and presentable format.

 Download your customer avatar template now and begin the journey of successful marketing, sales, product development, and delivery of services that will knock the socks off your perfect customers.

-Now, you could download the template I have created and begin filling it out right away, but the most effective customer avatars are created with information based on market research as well as information that you gather from your current customer base.
+Now, you could download the template I have created and begin filling it out right away, but the most effective client avatars are created with information based on market research as well as information that you gather from your current customer base.

 I would suggest you take the time needed to gather the most accurate information possible to develop your business avatar.
 Here are a few ways: